Who are the biggest Twitch streamers?

 Lots of followers doesn’t always equal having a community of devout viewers that tune in every time a streamer goes live.
 Let’s see who leads the way in terms of viewership.

-Most watched streamer on twitch
+Most watched Twitch streamer

-Streamer Hours watched in 2022
+Streamer Hours watched in August 2023

-ibai 29.6 million
+ibai 5.0 million

 Which streamer has the most subscribers on Twitch?

-Below is a table of the top ten streamers in terms of their current Twitch subscriptions.
+Below is a table of the top ten streamers in terms of their current Twitch subscriptions:

 Streamer Subscribers

-xQc 83,548
+xQc 48,620

-NICKMERCS 59,898
+NICKMERCS 39,440

 This is subscriber data pulled from Twitch Tracker.
 It is worth noting that some streamers keep their subscriber data hidden, but these are the top ten from the available data at the time of writing.

-Highest earning twitch streamer
+Highest earning Twitch streamer

 A leak of Twitch data towards the end of 2021 reportedly revealed how much income streamers make from the platform.
 The data showed how much Twitch had paid to its most popular streamers in a roughly two-year period between August 2019 and October 2021.